dmd-program/dmd-100/practice/daily_design_journal.md

 ## Report in

-1. Submit scans, images, or a link to a digital journal in the course submission system.
+1. Submit scans or images in the course submission system.
 2. Submit the prompt responses to the course submission system.